the-frey/the-frey.github.com/_posts/2018-10-31-a-dumb-guys-guide-to-agile.md

 I've worked in a bunch of environments now, all of them nominally 'agile', although usually with a small 'a'.
 In tech-first small companies, I think a better name might be anarchic agile actually, but I digress.

-Having been in that environment and now seen a moderately dogmatic use of agile in a larger enterprise, I think it's time for my (I'm the dumb guy) guide to where the value seems to be in agile.
+Having been in that environment previouslym and now having seen a moderately dogmatic use of agile in a larger enterprise, I think it's time for my (I'm the dumb guy) guide to where the value seems to be in agile.

 ___